fabrisano/fabrisano.github.io/_posts/2026-08-12-calibrate-tinywhoop-amp-readings.md

 ## Final Thoughts

-Calibrating the current scale completely solved the inaccurate battery-reading issue on my BetaFPV Air 75.
+Calibrating the current scale completely solved the inaccurate battery-reading issue on my BetaFPV Air 75 II.

 If you're experiencing problems such as: